-Honduras is the second-largest country in Central America, packed with beauty, color and friendly people.
+Honduras is the second-largest country in Central America, packed with beauty, tropical weather, color and friendly people.
 Here's a collection of fun and fascinating Honduras facts.

 - Compare rates on flights to San Pedro Sula (SAP) and Roatan

 The National Bird of Honduras is the Scarlet Macaw.

 One of the oldest – if not the oldest -- incidences of the cultivation and use of cacao was discovered at a site in Puerto Escondido, Honduras, dating as far back as 1100 BC.
 In ancient times, cacao wasn't consumed in the form we know and adore (chocolate!) but as a bitter, frothy drink; its pulp might have been fermented for alcoholic beverages.